A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions: Proposed Lagrangian Density

 \section{Proposed Lagrangian Density}

-We start with 4+1-dimensional configuration space which has the usual Minkowskian signature, so $f_{ab} = diag(1, -1, -1, -1, -1)$.
-Our aim is to place the simplest field on this space and use its dynamics to generate the metric for 3+1-dimensional FLRW spacetime.
-We will call this field $\c(x)$ and expect it to be invariant under $SO(4)$ acting on the $x$-coordinates according to the FLRW expanding universe expectations.
-This approach automatically assumes that the universe is closed and and the spatial sections have spherical symmetry.
+We start with flat 4+1-dimensional configuration space which has the usual Minkowskian signature, so $f_{ab} = diag(+1, -1, -1, -1, -1)$.
+Our aim is to place the simplest field in this space and use its dynamics to generate the metric for 3+1-dimensional FLRW spacetime.
+We will call this field $\phi(x)$ and expect it to be invariant under $SO(4)$ acting on the $x$-coordinates, satisfying the FLRW expanding universe conditions.
+This approach assumes that the universe is closed and and the spatial sections have spherical symmetry.

-This method places the emphasis on the field.
-We believe this has ontological significance in the sense that the dynamics of the underlying field sets the structure of the space instead of some metric with assumptions.
+Our method places the emphasis on the fields.
+We believe this has ontological significance in the sense that the dynamics of the underlying field defines the structure of the spacetime instead of an ad hoc metric.

 The Lagrangian density in this case is